wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 13 William , whose heart failed him , commanded the valiant men of Columbia to bow down before the servants of the king.

 14 And he ordered them to yield up the destructive weapons which they held in their hands.

+15 Neither could they appear in battle against the king again for many days.

 16 Moreover , the cowardice of his heart caused him to make a league with the servants of the king , in the which he gave unto them the whole territory over which the people had entrusted him to preside ; notwithstanding it appertained not unto him.